ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 ### The Custom Deserializer Can Fail and Might Even Panic!

-The function `rust_decimal::Decimal::try_new()` attempts to create a new value from two arguments: an `i64` containing the digits and a `scale` value indicating the number of decimal places.
+The function `rust_decimal::Decimal::try_new()` attempts to create a new decimal value from two arguments: an `i64` containing the digits and a `scale` value indicating the number of decimal places.
 The position of the decimal separator is then determined by shifting the integer value right by the number of places defined in the `scale` value.

-However, the maximum number of digits than can be represented in an `i164` is 19.
+However, the maximum number of digits that an `i164` can hold is 19.
-So this defines the maximum size of the value that can be assigned to a decimal value when it is created; irrespective of where the decimal separator will be located.
+Therefore, irrespective of where the decimal separator should be located, the initial value of a decimal number cannot be longer than 19 digits.

 #### Scale Too Large